SoftUni-Internal/interactive-content/EN/01-Data-Definition-And-Data-Types/07-Summary.md

 # Summary

-## In this lesson you learnt:
+## In this lesson you learned:

-- What is Numeric Data Type
+- What Data Types are and how to use them

     ```Java
     INT[(12)];
     DOUBLE[(12, 3)]
     ```

-- How we model Databases
+- How we model databases

 - SQL Queries